 When these obligations are not met, the responsible highways agency may be to blame for your accident.
 The same can be said for private roads too.

 To make a compensation claim against a highway authority or agency your solicitor will need to show that the highways agency:

-Don’t worry about having to collect this information yourself – your solicitor, as part of your claim, can help you gather the evidence you need to prove that your accident was the highway authority’s fault.
+Don’t worry about having to collect all this information yourself – your solicitor, as part of your claim, can help you gather the evidence you need to prove that your accident was the highway authority’s fault.

 Unfortunately, there are occasions when the accident has happened to a loved one, leaving them severely injured and unable to make a claim themselves.
 This often means your life is completely different as a result, and you continually stress and worry about their recovery and your finances longer term.